top of page

 Search

-When we think about obesity, most of us are taught to look at calories, food choices, and exercise.
-But what if I told you that one of the strongest predictors of obesity has nothing to do with what’s on your plate and everything to do with what happened in your childhood?
+When we think about obesity, many of us focus on calories, food choices, and exercise.
+But what if I told you that one of the strongest predictors of obesity has little to do with what’s on your plate?
+Instead, it relates to what happened in your childhood.

-Adverse Childhood Experiences (ACEs) are events such as physical or emotional abuse, neglect, witnessing violence, losing a parent, or growing up in a household marked by instability and financial stress.
-Decades of research show that ACEs don’t just leave emotional scars—they change the way the body develops, how the brain responds to stress, and even how our genes are expressed through epigenetic changes.
+Adverse Childhood Experiences (ACEs) include events like physical or emotional abuse, neglect, witnessing violence, losing a parent, or growing up in a household filled with instability and financial stress.
+Research spanning decades shows that ACEs leave emotional scars and alter our physical health.
+They change how our bodies develop, how our brains respond to stress, and even how our genes are expressed through epigenetic changes.

 How Trauma Gets Under the Skin

 Children exposed to repeated or multiple ACEs often live in a state of toxic stress.
-This is more than just a bad day—it’s the chronic activation of the body’s stress response system.
-The constant flood of cortisol and adrenaline can alter appetite regulation, slow metabolism, and increase fat storage.
+This is not just a bad day; it’s the chronic activation of the body’s stress response system.
+The constant flood of cortisol and adrenaline can disrupt appetite regulation, slow metabolism, and increase fat storage.

 Over time, this hypervigilant state wires the body to seek comfort, often through food.
 Emotional eating, cravings for high-sugar or high-fat foods, and disrupted sleep patterns become survival strategies.
 What starts as a coping mechanism in childhood can quietly turn into obesity risk in adulthood.